TAKING CARA BABIES

 It’s that time again: boots, hay rides, and carving pumpkins.
-Oh how I love Fall!
+Oh how I love fall!
 The months of crisp sweatshirt weather, warm mugs of apple cider, and leaves turning colors are my absolute favorite.

 Remember, we “fall back” an hour in the first week of November?
-Then, on that beautiful Sunday morning, we awaken and instead of it being 8am, it’s only 7am.
+Then, on that beautiful Sunday morning, we awaken, and instead of it being 8 am, it’s only 7 am.
 We roll over and drift off to dreamland for another hour.
 Well, at least that’s how it was before we had children.
 Remember?
 Ahhhh….

-Here it is: Move to Arizona and be my neighbor!
+Here it is: Move to Arizona, and be my neighbor!

 Oh.
 You can’t?

-1) The week prior to Daylight Savings shift your child’s schedule by ten minutes.
+- The week prior to Daylight Savings shift your child’s schedule by ten minutes.

-That means the Tuesday before Daylight Savings shift your baby’s wake time, nap times, and bedtime 10 minutes later than normal.
-Each day shift another 10 minutes later.Example:
+That means the Tuesday before you change your clocks, you will adjust your baby’s wake time, nap times, and bedtime to 10 minutes later than normal.
+Each day that week shift another 10 minutes later.

-Wait, did you catch it?
-Was it an error?
-Did you notice that bedtime wasn’t pushed beyond 7:30pm until the clock was actually turned back?
+Did you notice that bedtime wasn’t pushed beyond 7:30 pm until the clock was actually turned back?
 Go look!

-Parents, this is what research is demonstrating:
+Parents, this is what research demonstrates:

 An early bedtime helps babies sleep later in the morning.

 (**If you are finding this blog post and have missed the week before the clock change, keep reading.
 The following tips will be helpful.)

-2) Maintain a very consistent bedtime routine.
-If I have created a customized sleep plan for your baby, you will remember how we discussed the importance of cuing your little one’s brain that bedtime is imminent.
+If you took The ABC’s of Sleep Class for your baby, you will remember how we discussed the importance of cuing your little one’s brain that bedtime is imminent.
 Each night, do the same activities in the same order.
 The routine doesn’t have to be complicated; it just needs to be the same each night.

 Have no fear!
 I’ll help you win that battle as well.

-Now let me say this, if you are struggling because your baby is waking after 6-6:30am.
+Now let me say this, if you are struggling because your baby is waking after 6-6:30 am.
 I’m sorry.
 That’s a pretty normal waking hour for a baby.
-However, prior to 6:00am, we can improve upon.
+However, prior to 6:00 am, we can improve upon.

 But what if your baby is not having it?
 Your baby is up at 5:30am and is screaming her face off.
 This is NOT a lovely way to start your day or hers.
 This is when we use darkness to positively impact our early morning.

-If your baby wakes up and is adamant about starting her day at 5-5:30am, go into her room.
-Sit at her crib and try to calm her.
-If she insists upon being held, hold her in the dark.
-Keep the talking to a minimum and delay the morning feeding.
+If your baby wakes up and is adamant about starting her day at 5-5:30 am, go into her room.
+Sit next to her crib and try to calm her.
+If she insists upon being held to calm down, hold her in the dark.
+Keep the talking to a minimum, and delay the morning feeding.
 Do not bring your phone into her room (that’s LIGHT!).
-Hold her off from feeding and light exposure for 10 minutes then take her out to the living room, turn on the lights and feed her.
+Wait to feed and expose her to light for 10 minutes.
+Then, take her out to the living room, turn on the lights, and feed her.
 Each morning, try to hold out just a bit longer than the day before.

-4. Be patient.It takes time to adjust to a clock change.
+- Be patient.It takes time to adjust to a clock change.
 Try to go with the flow and watch YOUR baby’s sleep cues.
 If your baby needs a mini cat-nap in the late afternoon as her schedule is being shifted, allow it.
 Remember, she’s human and not a clock.
-She will adjust.
+She will adjust in her own time.
+Getting baby’s schedule back on track can reasonably take up to two weeks.
 Just give her some grace… and while you’re at it, go ahead and give yourself some too.
-You’ve got this, Mom!
+You got this, Mom!

 Cara Dumaplin is not a blogger.
 She is, however, a mom to four kids who keep her laughing daily.
 Although she swore she would never date a doctor, it is with joy that she admits marrying her husband, a pediatrician, was the beginning of a crazy-amazing life together.
 (Albeit, she has had to learn to forgive him for constantly feeding their kids Pop-Tarts for breakfast.)
 A registered nurse with 18 years experience, Cara’s eyes light up when she discusses her passion of educating, encouraging, and empowering new parents.
 Follow Taking Cara Babies on Facebook or Instagram for helpful baby sleep tips, successful infant sleep stories, and a glimpse into this chaotic, yet blessed life.
 For more blogs by Cara, you can click HERE.